MarlinMyrte/First-Minutes-Part-2/README.md

 ![alt text](https://github.com/MarlinMyrte/First-Minutes-Part-2/blob/main/West%20Standings.png "West")

 ### In the Eastern Conference, we can see that the 76ers jumped from the 3rd place to the 2nd place which is something that could change a lot during the Playoffs and also the Wizards went up to the 10th place
-### Ιn the Western Conference, the Lakers moved up a spot and are in the playoff picture and the Clippers are in the play in tournamet
+### Ιn the Western Conference, the Lakers moved up a spot and are in the playoff picture and the Clippers are in the play in tournament

+## As we know, even small changes in the seeding of the teams might have a significant impact in determining the NBA Champion.
+Therefore, it is of high interest for the teams to try and tackle this "2 minute slump"